silvercrypto888/platinum_ecosystem/airdrop/multi_allocation/README.md

 `community_multipliers`: list of multipliers to apply to each community.
 The community's token allocation is the base allocation multiplied by its multiplier.

-`within_community_allocation`: "equal" for allocating each community's tokens equally across its top 20 members, or "proportional" for allocating the community's tokens across its users in proportion to holdings.
+`within_community_allocation`: "equal" for allocating each community's tokens equally across its top 20 members, or "proportional" for allocating the community's tokens across its users in proportion to holdings

-`combine_allocations_method`: "max" for combining allocations across communities by giving each user _only the maximum allocation_ they got for their participation in all communities, or "sum" for _adding up_ all their allocations across all communities
+`combine_allocations_method`: Method for combining users' allocations based on their holding across communities. "max" gives each user _only the maximum allocation_ among their intermediate allocations in all their holdings across communities, or "sum" for _adding up_ all their allocations across all communities

-`rounding_decimals`: Number of decimal places to round token amounts for the final combined allocations.
+`rounding_decimals`: Number of decimal places to round token amounts for the final combined allocations

 `excluded_addresses`: List of addresses which will be excluded from all allocations.
-In this applied example, the incinerator and LP addresses are excluded.
+In this applied example, the incinerator and LP addresses are excluded

 `rescale_final_allocations`: True/False.
 False by default.
-If True, it rescales the final allocations to meet a strict limit in `final_allocation_limit`.
+If True, it rescales the final allocations to meet a strict limit in `final_allocation_limit`

 `final_allocation_limit`: The targeted limit for the rescaled total allocations (summed across all holders in all communities).
-Only applicable if `rescale_final_allocations = True`.
+Only applicable if `rescale_final_allocations = True`

 The main output is the final combined allocations csv file, which is `COMBINED_allocations.csv` in this applied example.
 This can be used for the airdrop tool in the parent folder, with appropriate configuration.